stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 We only want to optimise the parts of the code that need it most.

 The MakeCode IDE doesn't include a profiler, but we can rework our code to let us use a normal JavaScript profiler.
-Google Chrome has a JavaScript profiler built-in, and you can run it on any website using the [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools).
+Google Chrome has a JavaScript profiler built-in, and you can run it on any website using the <a href="https://developers.google.com/web/tools/chrome-devtools">Chrome Developer Tools</a>.
 In fact, Chrome is not unique here - most browsers include profilers in their developer tools.
 In this post, I'll focus on Chrome's profiler, so make sure you are using Chrome too if you are following along at home.

 ## Building a Test Bench

 Since Chrome's profiler only works on websites, we can't use it to profile your Micro:Bit project directly.
-Instead, we need to build a website that runs your code - known as a [test bench](https://en.wikipedia.org/wiki/Test_bench).
+Instead, we need to build a website that runs your code - known as a <a href="https://en.wikipedia.org/wiki/Test_bench">test bench</a>.
 That could be as simple as:

 ~~~html